These scams offer you the false promise of an inheritance to trick you into parting with your money or sharing your bank or credit card details.

 You may be introduced to a second or even third scammer – posing as a banker, lawyer or tax agent – to 'help facilitate the legal and financial aspects of the transaction'.

-- The offer looks convincing and may use official-looking letterhead and/or logos, but will usually contain spelling mistakes and grammatical errors.
+- The offer looks convincing and may use official-looking letterhead and logos, but will usually contain spelling mistakes and grammatical errors.

-- The size of the supposed inheritance may be very large, sometimes many millions of dollars, and may be quoted in foreign currency.
+- The size of the supposed inheritance may be very large, sometimes many millions of dollars.

 - You are provided with fake bank statements, birth certificates and other documents if you question the legitimacy.